Tips On Toe Shoes

-The foot in the fully pointed position curves and shortens, the strength of the foot, experience and duration of Pointe Work, will help determine what shank strength and shank length is best for the dancer.
-Usually, a lighter more flexible shoe is desirable for a young petite beginner.
+The foot in the fully pointed position curves and shortens depending on the flexibility of the foot and ankle, the strength of the foot, experience and duration of Pointe Work study, will determine what strength of shoe and shank is best suited for the dancer.
+Usually, a lighter more flexible shoe is most desirable for a young petite beginner.

-Prepare yourself.
-Check wear and tear on any toe pads or toe protectors that are used.
-Padding of any kind will alter the width and fit of the length of the shoe by sometimes half to a full shoe size, so it may change the space within the toe box for the natural foot size and subsequently affect the fit.
+Any toe pads or toe protectors that are used will alter the width and fit of the length of the shoe by sometimes half to a full shoe size.

-Take notice of any continuing problems eg. Blisters in same area, problems with little toe or second toe being longer than the big toe, big toe with excessive pressure, damage to nails, bunions etc. These can all be indicators and should not be ignored.
-Often there are remedies to assist with these issues.
-See the Pointe Clinic information page if you need help
+Take notice of any continuing problems eg. Blisters in same area, problems with little toe or second toe being longer than the big toe, big toe with excessive pressure, damage to nails, bunions etc. These can all be indicators of trouble and should not be ignored.
+Often there are remedies to assist with these types of issues and to protect your feet from unecessary discomfort and long term damage.

-I have known many variations in the size and fit during a fitting when the feet may be cool and then the young dancer finds that their feet feel different in the shoes after they have been active all day or dancing and completed a Ballet class session, so that their feet are very hot.
+I have known many variations in the size and fit during a fitting when the feet may be cool and then the young dancer finds that their feet feel different in the shoes after they have been active all day or dancing and completed a Ballet class session, when the feet are very hot.

 If you are uncertain about your shoes when you get them home and try them again, DO NOT WEAR THEM OR SEW ANY RIBBONS OR DARN THE TOE PLATFORM !

 Get your teacher to check them and if needs be return with them to enable you to have another re-fit.